TRI-AMDD/beep/docs_src/Command Line Interface/3 - featurize.md

 Usage: beep featurize [OPTIONS] [FILES]...

   Featurize one or more files.
 Argument is a space-separated list of files or globs.
 The same features are applied to each file.
-Naming of outputfiles is done automatically, but the output directory can be specified.
+Naming of output files is done automatically, but the output directory can be specified.

 Options: